mithi/highway-path-planning/README.md

 # Introduction

 This is my submission to the path planning project for term 3 of Udacity's self-driving car program.
 The goal is to create a path planning pipeline that would smartly, safely, and comfortably navigate a virtual car around a virtual highway with other traffic.
-We are given a map of the highway, as well as sensor fusion and localization data about our car and nearby cars and we are supposed to give back a set of map points (x, y) that a perfect controller will execute every 0.02 seconds.
-Navigating safely and comfortably means we don't bump into other cars, we exceed the maximum speed, acceleration and jerk requirements.
-Navigating smartly mean we change lanes when we have to.
+We are given a map of the highway, as well as sensor fusion and localization data about our car and nearby cars.
+We are supposed to give back a set of map points (x, y) that a perfect controller will execute every 0.02 seconds.
+Navigating safely and comfortably means we don't bump into other cars, we don't exceed the maximum speed, acceleration and jerk requirements.
+Navigating smartly means we change lanes when we have to.

 # Links